ryanmcnally93/little-strings/README.md

 ### Prototype

 This prototype of index.html was created on figma.com.
+From this I designed the original header and footer and colours, a lot of which would later change but gave me something to get started on.
+I did however keep the styling properties of the divs and of course, the logo.

 [Index Prototype](/assets/images/readme-images/figma-prototype.png)